CGrieselding/Griz-Auto-Detailing-Server/README.md

 ## Griz Auto Detailing -- Server

-The server for the Griz Auto Detailing app was built using a number of technologies including Express, Node, JSON Web Token, Bcrypt, PostgresSQL, and Sequelize.
+The server for the Griz Auto Detailing app was built using a number of technologies including Express, NodeJs, JSON Web Token, Bcrypt, PostgresSQL, and Sequelize.
 The server is comprised of 15 REST API endpoints and 3 database tables.
 2 of the tables have full create, read, update, delete (CRUD) capabilities.
-The server also utlizies role based acess control allowing admin personnel to access 3 endpoints that a regular cannot use.
+The server also utlizies role based access control allowing admin users to access 3 endpoints that a regular user cannot.

 ## Server -- Endpoints

-The following 3 tables delineate the API endpoints and the corresponding functionality.
+The following 3 tables delineate the API endpoints and their corresponding functionality.

 ### User Enpoints (usercontroller.js)